json-everything/json-everything/README.md

 - Json.More.Net
   - Just some general-use extensions that probably should be included in System.Text.Json(.Nodes) but aren't
 - Yaml2JsonNode
-  - When you use YamlDotNet to parse YAML text, this library will convert it to `JsonNode` for you!
+  - When you use YamlDotNet to parse YAML text, this library will convert it to `JsonNode` (and back) for you!
 Then you can use that data wherever you already have support for `JsonNode` (like all of those ☝️).

-Error message translations for JsonSchema.Net available in:
+Error message translations for _JsonSchema.Net_ available in:

 - Spanish `es-es`
 - Norwegian `nb-no`